 In the majority of these school, the ‘lower variation approach to teaching’ lead to the creation of a clear scope and sequence outlining what is to be instructed.
 Related to the scope and sequence, the high-performing schools continued to invest in teachers’ professional learning.

 For schools who are keen to establish ‘lower variation’ teaching and the implementation of an explicit synthetic phonics approach either in their junior primary or right through the primary school years, we have created a whole-school literacy and learning strategy.
 The 24-page document outlines how to implement this within your school.

 In addition, if you would prefer a WORD version of this document you can contact the PLD office.
-This document, enables school to work within the established framework and scope and sequence of skills, but adapt it so that a school specific plan can be established which reflects the ICSEA (Index of Community Socio-Educational Advantage) rankings.
+This document enables a school to work within the established framework and scope and sequence of skills but adapt it so that a school-specific plan can be established which reflects the ICSEA (Index of Community Socio-Educational Advantage) rankings.